flare-foundation/docs/docs/user/automatic-claiming.md

 ## Introduction

 To set an executor you only need to enter its address in the [Flare Portal](https://portal.flare.network/).

-However, the Flare Portal does not help you find executor addresses, so you must find them in different ways, depending on whether they are manual or registered.
+However, the Flare Portal does not help you find executor addresses, so you must find them in different ways, depending on whether they are manual or registered:

-Manual executors are ones that you locate yourself.
+* [Manual executors](../tech/automatic-claiming.md#manual-claiming-process) are ones that you locate yourself.
     Whether they charge a fee or not and how you pay it is between you and the executor.
+* [Registered executors](../tech/automatic-claiming.md#registered-claiming-process) are listed in a smart contract and can be retrieved, for instance, using the [Block Explorer](./block-explorer.md) or third-party applications.
-Registered executors are listed in the [Block Explorer](https://flare-explorer.flare.network/) and charge a fee when you set them up and every time they claim for you.
+    These executors charge a fee when you set them up and every time they claim for you.

-!!! example "Overview of autoclaiming functionality"
+!!! note "Overview of autoclaiming functionality"

-    For an overview of what is available for the entire autoclaiming feature, including the features that developers can access, see [Automatic Claiming](../tech/automatic-claiming.md) in the Concept section.
+    For an overview of what is available for the entire autoclaiming feature, see [Automatic Claiming](../tech/automatic-claiming.md) in the Concepts section.

 ## Prerequisite